 6. Improve Spam Protection

-If your organization is not using customized webmail server settings or advanced spam protection to filter out potential phishing attacks, it may be time to consider upgrading your defenses against phishing.
-Blocking emails with potentially malicious file attachments, including .exe, .vbs, or .scr., isn't always certain protection against all forms of phishing or whaling attack.
-However, it can improve your safeguards.
+If your organization is not using customized webmail server settings or advanced spam protection to filter out potential phishing attacks, it may be time to consider upgrading your defenses.
+Blocking emails with potentially malicious file attachments, including .exe, .vbs, or .scr., isn't always guaranteed against all phishing or whaling attacks; however, it can improve your safeguards.

 7. Educate Your End Users

 Phishing and ransomware are increasingly intertwined.
-While technical safeguards are crucial, it's important to acknowledge the human element of protection against phishing-originated ransomware attacks.
-Your organization's employees should be informed of the risks of ransomware, and their role in maintaining vigilance against malicious emails.
-Ongoing education, simulated testing, and training can increase the chances that your employees will identify malicious attachments or links before they've entered your system.
+While technical safeguards are crucial, acknowledging the human element of protection against phishing-originated ransomware attacks is essential.
+Your organization's employees should be informed of the risks of ransomware and their role in maintaining vigilance against malicious emails.
+Ongoing education, simulated testing, and training can increase the chances that your employees will identify malicious attachments or links before they enter your system.

 Is There Any Guaranteed Method of Protection Against Ransomware?

 Like many other information security threats, ransomware is complex.
-Cybercriminals are investing millions of dollars each year into stronger code and smarter methods of network entry.
+Cybercriminals are investing millions of dollars each year into stronger code and more innovative methods of network entry.
 Organizations should work proactively to combat this threat by adopting multiple layers of technical and human safeguards.

 Agent-based file integrity monitoring is among the most effective methods of protection against ransomware, particularly if you opt for a solution that accommodates the remediation of negative changes.